Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 `kv_multi_index` as its storage, and `get_or_create`, `set` and `remove` all mutate through it — so a singleton handle constructed on another account's code is read-only on the same terms as a table handle.

+**Your singletons appear in the ABI again as of [wire-cdt#117](https://github.com/Wire-Network/wire-cdt/pull/117)** — a port from an Antelope chain will notice this, because upstream they always did.
+That same aliasing is why they stopped:
+`sysio::singleton` is an alias *template* over `kv_singleton`, and an alias template has no specialization of its own, so abigen's table visitor — which tested for the name `singleton` — never matched one. `sysio::multi_index` is the same shape over `kv_multi_index`, which *was* on that list, so a contract mixing the two saw its `multi_index` tables described and its singletons silently omitted.
+Nothing was wrong with the stored data; only the ABI was short an entry, and `clio get table`, SHiP and generated clients could not see it.

 Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double`, and `checksum256`.
 Iteration order is `memcmp` order over a big-endian encoding — with an additional